 I pulled my frame-of-view back, revealing a perfect nose and prominent, yet delicate, eyebrows.
 As my gaze retreated even further, my attention was drawn to her fair, smooth complexion, which was interrupted only by the playful smile that adorned her pursed lips.
 She was staring back at me over her half-drank cocktail, golden-brown hair flowing behind her.

-She stood with an air of genuine confidence – something that, despite the stature of some of the people in the room, would have been hard to come by, otherwise.
-These people had developed mannerisms, intricacies that effectively masked their insecurity but they were no match for this woman: stripped bare, comfortable in her own skin and unabashedly unapologetic about it.
+She stood with an air of confidence that would have been hard to come by were it not genuine.
+The denizens of high society, they’d developed mannerisms that effectively masked their insecurity but they were no match for this woman: stripped bare, comfortable in her own skin and unabashedly unapologetic about it.